Muhamed4/Data_Structure-Algorithms/Trees/Implement_Tree/README.md

 # Implement MultiSet using (Binary Search Tree) :

 * [ ] clear
+    > Insert a new value into the tree.
 * [ ] print

 * [ ] Get_Min